-Delete Specific Pages from Safari History in iOS
+Delete Specific Pages from Safari History on iPhone or iPad

 Safari in iOS has always had the ability to clear all browser history on the iPhone and iPad, but up until the latest versions of iOS, it was either delete all history or nothing.
 That has changed however, and if you would rather selectively delete individual pages from history instead of clearing out all browser history from Safari, you can now choose to do that easily.